threatcode/BugCode/CHANGELOG/footer.md

 Apr 04, 2016
 ---
 * Added cli mode (see wiki for usage instructions)
-* Support for multiple Bogcode instances in the same host
+* Support for multiple Bugcode instances in the same host
 * Fixed bug for editing web vulns in bulk
 * Fixed bug for select all in web UI
 * Fixed bugs in Qualys, ZAP, nikto, w3af, openVas plugins